fvictorio/hardhat-examples/README.md

 [This example](/reading-events) shows how to use waffle to test the events emitted by a contract.
 It also includes a script for getting the emitted events from a transaction.

+## Tasks hooks

+[This example](/hooks) shows how to run some code before and/or after a task is executed.